FMMT666/433M83Octave/doc/usage.md

           factor - factor to multiply signal with sigRef - optional; if given, the input signal's amplitude will be matched to fit sigRef's amplitude.
-                   Factor is then used as a multiplier.
+                   Factor is then used as a normalized factor to sigRef's amplitude.
+                   0.5 - half amplitude (50%)
+                   0.7 - 70%
+                   1.2 - 120%

   RETURN: sigAmp - a copy of signal with modified amplitude